COMP122/comp122-s23/format-encodings/notes_03_15.md

 ## Review from Last-time:

   1. For-loop Transformation --> Java TAC (Recall)
-     1. Explicity dientify with labels the section of the loop
+     1. Explicity identify with labels the section of the loop
         - init, loop(test), body, next, done
      1. Move the init arm to the init block
      1. Move the next arm to the next block